CO1: DogWise – Stage 1

 - Learn how to successfully run a dog training facility, including information about the administrative side of a dog school.

 - Understand your dog better and learn how to improve your relationship through positive reinforcement.

-- If the student is a veterinarian or veterinary nurse, this course qualifies for either 30 or 40 SAVC CPD points (depending on the course option chosen).
+- If the student is a veterinarian or veterinary nurse in South Africa, this course qualifies for either 30 or 40 SAVC structured CPD points (depending on the course option chosen).
 This course will give the student more detailed insight into basic dog behaviour and training, which will benefit the practice and clients.